Steven Kwan Player Props: Guardians vs. Rays

 Rays Pitching Rankings

-- The Rays' 3.83 team ERA ranks fifth across all MLB pitching staffs.
+- The Rays have a 3.84 team ERA that ranks fifth among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.